-- 9. Employees will need to re-enroll for all applicable benefits (e.g., medical and dental coverage) and will be covered according to that organization's plan provisions. - 10.
-Sick leave balances will be carried over from one organization to the next.
+- 9. Sick leave balances will be carried over from one organization to the next.
 Annual leave/vacation accruals must be cashed out at the time of transfer per entity (SMC or SE) restrictions and guidelines.
-However, future accruals will be at the rate corresponding with the original hire date. - 11.
+However, future accruals will be at the rate corresponding with the original hire date. - 10.
 All other usual new hire benefits, policies, practices not covered in this LOU apply as they would for any other new hire.